Ruth2014/bio2092/01_Genome_data_on_the_WWW/README.md

 <img src="./media/image14.png" height="200" />

 Here is the BLASTP result page.
-Note the graphical representation of domain structure.
+Note the graphical representation of **protein domain structure**.
 Also note hyperlinks to “Multiple alignment” and “Distance tree of results”:

 <img src="./media/image15.png" height="200" />

-Here is the distance tree showing the relationships between our query protein sequence and the BLASTP hits.
-This tree approximates to the phylogenetic relationships.
-Note that our query protein seems to cluster with a protein from the epsilon-proteobacterial order Campylobacterales and , more distantly, to other epsiolon-proteobacteria such as *Sulfuricurvum* spp.; this strongly suggests that this metagenomics sequence originates from a bacterium of that group.
+Here is the tree showing the relationships between our query protein sequence and the BLASTP hits.
+Note that our query protein seems to cluster with a protein from the epsilon-proteobacterial order Campylobacterales and, more distantly, to other epsiolon-proteobacteria such as *Sulfuricurvum* spp.; this strongly suggests that this metagenomics sequence originates from a bacterium of that group.
 Can you think of a way to investigate or check this further, using BLAST searches?